sobri909/MGBoxKit/README.markdown

 ## License

-No need to credit me or mention `MGBox` in your app.
+No need give credit or mention `MGBox` in your app.
 No one reads those things anyway.
 The license is otherwise BSD standard.

 If you want to give back, you could always buy my app, [IfAlarm](http://ifalarm.com) ;)